 The following statement is not meant as a Psak for individuals or communities.
-Rather it is a statement of OU policy for the restaurants and caterers under its supervision during this interim period while research is still ongoing.
+Rather it is a statement of OU policy for the restaurants and caterers under its supervision during this interim period while research into New York City tap water is still ongoing.

 While we share this with the public, we recommend that you speak to your Orthodox Rabbi for his guidance in this, as in all Halachic matters.